voznik/config-ubuntu/README.md

 This is for a __Debian__ based OS, such as: [Ubuntu](http://ubuntu.com/desktop), [Mint](http://www.linuxmint.com/), and [Elementary OS](http://elementaryos.org/).
 I prefer Ubuntu 15 with Gnome 3.

+### Using the Install File
+We use python to automate commands.

+The `install.py` requires `plumpbum`.
+To install to the following:

+    pip install plumbum

+or

+    pip install -r requirements.pip

+To run the install it can be `chmod +x install.py` and you can run it by:

+    ./install.py

+or

+    python install.py

 ***

 # Table of Contents